Rabbis or Rakes, Schlemiels or Supermen? Jewish Identity in Charlie Chaplin, Jerry Lewis, and Woody Allen

 The two boys amused themselves until cake-cutting time, when Ahmed insisted that the entire cake should be his.
 Pandemonium ensued – shouting, fisticuffs, tears.
 Continue reading →

-To view all posts on a specific topic—Israel, for example, or the loony left—click on the relevant category in the listing on the right side of the page.
+Scroll down to see all posts.
+To view all posts on a specific topic—Israel, for example, or the loony left—see the Categories sidebar.

 A native New Yorker (Lower East Side of Manhattan, then Upper West Side) based in London, Robert Liebman is a freelance writer specialising in current affairs, property, personal finance, business, travel and sports – and Second World War photographs.